Followers

 Lasting Legacy

-Although he was an accomplished leader of troops in combat, Carleton's legacy focuses on his skills as an administrator—a man capable of organizing and managing during peace, crisis, and war.
-His talents helped bring to a close the eight-year American War for Independence with decorum and reason, and they aided in building the future Dominion of Canada.
-Both of these demonstrate his status as a great leader who left a mark on the future of North America.
+Although he was a skilled combat leader, Carleton's legacy centers on his abilities as an administrator—someone capable of organizing and managing in times of peace, crisis, and war.
+His talents helped bring the eight-year American War for Independence to a respectful close and also contributed to building the future Dominion of Canada.
+Both achievements demonstrate his status as a great leader who left a significant impact on the future of North America.

 Carleton Memorial